deviaze/seal/README.md

 - Process library with both blocking and nonblocking `ChildProcess` spawning APIs, including iterating over a running child process' `stdout` and `stderr`, reading streams line by line, reading until a specific token is reached, etc.
 - UTF-8 and grapheme-aware string library (`@str`) with grapheme-aware iteration and grapheme-aware string splitting as well as many convenience functions.
 - UX and convenience features across the API, including automatic JSON serialization of tables passed to `@std/net/http` APIs alongside the relevant headers.
-- Some cryptography and password hashing functions are built into seal for security reasons.
+- Some cryptography and password hashing functions (built into seal for security reasons).
+- Many other standard libraries!

 ## Upcoming features (0.1.0 -> 0.2.0 roadmap)